 R-1.
-Agreement of Parties+
+Agreement of Parties\

-- (a) The parties shall be deemed to have made these rules a part of their arbitration agreement whenever they have provided for arbitration by the American Arbitration Association (hereinafter AAA) under its Commercial Arbitration Rules or for arbitration by the AAA of a domestic commercial dispute without specifying particular rules.
-These rules and any amendment of them shall apply in the form in effect at the time the administrative requirements are met for a Demand for Arbitration or Submission Agreement received by the AAA.
-Any disputes regarding which AAA rules shall apply shall be decided by the AAA.
-The parties, by written agreement, may vary the procedures set forth in these rules.
-After appointment of the arbitrator, such modifications may be made only with the consent of the arbitrator. - (b) Unless the parties or the AAA determines otherwise, the Expedited Procedures shall apply in any case in which no disclosed claim or counterclaim exceeds \$75,000, exclusive of interest, attorneys' fees, and arbitration fees and costs. - Parties may also agree to use these procedures in larger cases.
-Unless the parties agree otherwise, these procedures will not apply in cases involving more than two parties.
-The Expedited Procedures shall be applied as described in Sections E-1 through E-10 of these rules, in addition to any other portion of these rules that is not in conflict with the Expedited Procedures. - (c) Unless the parties agree otherwise, the Procedures for Large, Complex Commercial Disputes shall apply to all cases in which the disclosed claim or counterclaim of any party is at least \$500,000 or more, exclusive of claimed interest, attorneys 'fees, arbitration fees and costs.
-Parties may also agree to use the procedures in cases involving claims or counterclaims under \$500,000, or in nonmonetary cases.
-The Procedures for Large, Complex Commercial Disputes shall be applied as described in Sections L-1 through L-3 of these rules, in addition to any other portion of these rules that is not in conflict with the Procedures for Large, Complex Commercial Disputes. - (d) Parties may, by agreement, apply the Expedited Procedures, the Procedures for Large, Complex Commercial Disputes, or the Procedures for the Resolution of Disputes through Document Submission (Rule E-6) to any dispute. - (e) All other cases shall be administered in accordance with Sections R-1 through R-58 of these rules.
+- (a) The parties shall be deemed to have made these Rules a part of their arbitration agreement whenever they have provided for arbitration by the American Arbitration Association ("AAA") under its Commercial Arbitration Rules or for arbitration by the AAA of a domestic commercial dispute without specifying particular rules.
+These Rules and any amendment to them shall apply in the form in effect at the time the administrative requirements are met for a Demand for Arbitration or Submission Agreement received by the AAA.
+The parties, by written agreement, may vary the procedures set forth in these Rules.
+After appointment of the arbitrator. - (b) Unless the parties agree or the AAA determines otherwise, the Expedited Procedures shall apply in any case in which no disclosed claim or counterclaim exceeds \$100,000, exclusive of interest, attorneys' fees, and arbitration fees and costs.
+Parties may also agree to use these Procedures in larger cases.
+Unless the parties agree otherwise, these Procedures will not apply in cases involving more than two parties.
+The Expedited Procedures shall be applied as described in Procedures E-1 through E-10, in addition to any other portion of these Rules that is not in conflict with the Expedited Procedures. - (c) Unless the parties agree otherwise, the Procedures for Large, Complex Commercial Disputes shall apply to all cases in which the disclosed claim or counterclaim of any party is at least \$1,000,000, exclusive of claimed interest, attorneys' fees, arbitration fees and costs.
+Parties may also agree to use the Procedures in cases involving claims or counterclaims under \$1,000,000 or in nonmonetary cases.
+The Procedures for Large, Complex Commercial Disputes shall be applied as described in Procedures L-1 through L-3 in addition to any other portion of these Rules that is not in conflict with the Procedures for Large, Complex Commercial Disputes. - (d) Parties may, by agreement, apply the Expedited Procedures; the Procedures for Large, Complex Commercial Disputes; or the Procedures for the Resolution of Disputes Through Document Submission (Procedure E-6) to any dispute. - (e) All other cases shall be administered in accordance with Rules R-1 through R-60 of these Rules.